Attention Deficit and Hyperactivity Disorder (ADHD) and Autistic Spectrum Disorder / Condition (ASD / ASC) – Guidance for Medical Referees

 14. What medication, if any, is required and is it sedating in the individual?

 Adjustments or restrictions may be required such as no “no clear surface” diving, no decompression diving or only to dive with more than one experienced buddy depending on the individual circumstances.
 A depth limit of 20 metres may be advised depending on medication taken to minimise the risk of DCI and the slight theoretical risk that some drugs might increase narcosis.
-A further report may be required from the diving instructor again depending on the individual case.

 References: